JBrandonS/MLPNG/settings/settings.md

 - `double_precision`, False : Boolean to use double precision.
 This will increase the memory usage and has not been tested much.

 - `nsims`, 100 : Number of simulations to generate per run.
-- `narray`, 1 : Number of runs that will be used.
-This allows using SLURM to run multiple simulations in parallel while limiting the resources used.
-This does not actually run the simulations so you will need to match this with SLURM settings.
+- `narray`, 100 : Number of runs that will be used.
+This allows using slurm to run multiple simulations in parallel while limiting the resources used.
+This does not actually run the simulations so you will need to match this with slurm settings.
 - `nside`, 1024 : Healpix resolution parameter.
 This is the resolution of the Healpix map used in the simulation.

   - > Note: The code used healpy's pixel weights to improve accuracy, and thus only supports a limited number of nsides found [here](https://github.com/healpy/healpy-data/tree/master/full_weights).
 Currently these are [32, 64, 128, 256, 512, 1024, 2048, 4096].
 To change this behavior set `use_pixel_weights=False` in the map2alm function calls, currently only used in the `integrand` function in `scripts/generator.py`.